abijith-2002/React-Native-AI/ReactNativeApp/README-STARTUP.md

   - npm run web

 These call scripts/start-expo.js which:
-- Maps EXPO_HOST/HOST=0.0.0.0 to a valid Expo host (default: lan).
+- Maps EXPO_HOST/HOST=0.0.0.0 to a valid Expo host (default: `lan`).
 - Honors HOST_MODE=lan|tunnel|localhost if set.
+- Sanitizes any extra `--host` arguments injected by the preview system and re-injects a valid one.
-- Avoids passing an invalid --host to Expo, preventing startup failures.
+- Avoids passing an invalid `--host` to Expo, preventing startup failures.

 Environment variables (see .env.example):
 - HOST_MODE=lan|tunnel|localhost